 Wheel of Time book 3

-This page contains my fan art of The Wheel of Time, book 3: The Dragon Reborn, by Robert Jordan.
+This page contains my lego fan art of The Wheel of Time, book 3: The Dragon Reborn, by Robert Jordan.
 Robert Jordan has passed away, but he left an active fan community at Dragonmount, which is a great place to go for an introduction to the series.

 Spoiler warning: spoilers through chapter 10.

-You can view the files either through the gallery below or the individual image links just below the gallery.
-Below that, I have included a discussion of the build and some of the customization involved, followed by copyright and use information.
+You can view the artwork either through the gallery below or the individual image links just below the gallery.
+Below that, I have included a discussion of the lego build and some of the customization involved, followed by copyright and use information.
 If you're on mobile, the menus are at the bottom of the page.